leoga/ecom-microservices-application/README.md

 ## 🔧 Configuration

 ### Database
-The application connects to PostgreSQL with the following configuration (defined in `application.properties`):
+The application connects to PostgreSQL with the following configuration (defined in `application.yml`):

 - **URL**: `jdbc:postgresql://localhost:5432/leoga`
 - **Username**: `leoga`